-The Regional Skills Adjustment Strategy (RSAS) is a $10 million two-year Queensland Government funded initiative delivered by TAFE Queensland to support regional workforces to navigate economic change.
+The Regional Skills Adjustment Strategy (RSAS) is a $15 million three year Queensland Government funded initiative delivered by TAFE Queensland to support regional workforces to navigate economic change.

 Through the strategy, identified workers and workforces will be offered support to gain foundation, employability and technical skills to transition to the jobs of the future.